lilykaw/L545-B659-Final-Project/README.md

 ## Performance

+We may use more metrics (recall, precisioon, f1-score) in the final paper!!

 Here is the plot of all the performances.
 The optimized arguing lexicons perform best on most of the targets.

 ![results](./img/results.png)